Abdul-Hannan232/nextjs-blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a sample portfolio in Next.js- you can check my official portfolio site [here](https://mayonity.com).